balena-labs-projects/project-template/README.md

 A browser window will open and display how your docs will look when deployed.
 Changes made to the files in `docs` will be seen in realtime.

-Sidebars are generated automatically based on the file and folder names inside the `docs` folder.
+Sidebars are generated automatically based on the folder names inside the `docs` folder.

 To change the order of items in the sidebars amend the section at the top of each file to specify where it should be in the list: